 - All participants get a chance to build relationships, network, and share best practices with other people from across the country who are passionate about interfaith work.
-Additionally, everyone will have the opportunity to access key resources and strategies for mobilizing their campuses for interfaith cooperation, such as Better Together, a network of young interfaith leaders changing the world through interfaith cooperation.

 Want more details?
 Learn about what happens at the ILI with answers to our most frequently asked questions.

 Registration: The standard fee to attend an ILI is $299 (lodging and travel not included).
 Make sure to check the registration site for discount and scholarship information.